xamat/blog/about.md

 ### Contact me

-Reach out to me on Twitter or LinkedIn
+Reach out to me on LinkedIn